trilitech/tezos-developer-docs/docs/dApps/unity.md

 Like the deployment operation, it can take time for the transaction to complete and be confirmed on Tezos.

 When the mint transaction is complete, the "Tokens Count" text in the scene updates to show the number of tokens that have been minted with this contract.
-Note that this number resets when you restart the scene because it does not remember the address of the contract.

 You can also see the mint transaction on the block explorer.
 Because the contract follows the FA2 standard for tokens, the block explorer also shows the tokens and information about them, as in this picture: